 Exchange-traded Treasury Indexed Bonds

-Disclaimer: Please note that the information on this website does not constitute investment advice.
+Disclaimer: The information on this website does not constitute investment advice.
 You should obtain independent financial advice before buying Exchange-traded Treasury Indexed Bonds.

 What are Exchange-traded Treasury Indexed Bonds?

-Exchange-traded Treasury Indexed Bonds (eTIBs) offer a convenient and readily accessible way to invest in Treasury Indexed Bonds. eTIBs are quoted and traded on the Australian Securities Exchange (ASX).
+Exchange-traded Treasury Indexed Bonds (eTIBs) offer a convenient and readily accessible way to invest in Australian Government Treasury Indexed Bonds. eTIBs are quoted and traded on the Australian Securities Exchange (ASX).

-An eTIB Holder has beneficial ownership of Treasury Indexed Bonds in the form of CHESS Depositary Interests (CDIs).
-This means obtaining all of the economic benefits (including coupon and principal payments) attached to legal ownership of the Treasury Indexed Bonds over which the CDIs have been issued.
+An eTIB Holder has beneficial ownership of Australian Government Treasury Indexed Bonds in the form of CHESS Depositary Interests (CDIs).
+This means that as an eTIB holder you will obtain all of the economic benefits (including coupon and principal payments) attached to legal ownership of the Treasury Indexed Bonds over which the eTIBs have been issued.

 A one unit holding of an eTIB provides beneficial ownership of $100 Face Value of the Treasury Indexed Bond over which it has been issued.

-- There is a wide range of eTIBs available extending out to 2040.
+There is a wide range of eTIBs available.
+Refer to the List of eTIBs.

 eTIBs can be bought and sold on the ASX in the same way as listed shares.
-For more information please see Buying and Selling Exchange-traded eTIBs.
+For more information please see the web page titled How to invest.